The Best Medical Lab Software - 2021 Buyers Guide and Checklist

 While the work of a pathology laboratory is very different from, for example, a computer company or a delivery service, it’s useful to note that many key success factors are common across industries.
 For example, extremely successful companies such as Apple, FedEx, and Toyota - themselves in very different industries from each other - all rely on streamlined manufacturing processes, intense focus on supply chains and logistics, rigorous quality assurance protocols and internal state-of-the-art software systems that automate, integrate, and support these functions.

 In these respects, success factors of pathology labs are no different.
 The equivalent functions in pathology management software systems include seamless integration of various pathology modules (anatomic and clinical pathology), automation of complex laboratory processes, robust interoperability, and a growth-driven pricing model.
 In terms of specific features that pathologists need in 2021 and beyond, and lab managers and owners should be looking for - among others - include modern specimen tracking systems, quality assurance protocols, and integrated and customizable reporting modules.
 We will review five key laboratory software features below before concluding with an outlook on the future of pathology lab software and offering a pathology lab software demo opportunity to learn more.

-3. Key Pathology Lab Information System Feature #1: Pathology Specimen Tracking Systems
+Key Pathology Lab Software Feature #1: Pathology Specimen Tracking Systems

 In 2021, barcoding samples in clinical or anatomical pathology labs should be part of a laboratory’s standard operating procedures.
-In particular, the use of Quick Response (QR) codes, with their ability to link with web-based information systems, should be part of a lab manager’s baseline expectations from a pathology software company.
+In particular, the use of Quick Response (QR) codes, with their ability to link with web-based information systems, should be part of a lab manager’s baseline expectations from pathology management software companies.